wqking/metapp/readme.md

 <!--endtoc-->

 metapp is a cross platform C++ runtime reflection library.
-metapp is light weight, powerful, unique, non-intrusive, no macros, and easy to use.
+metapp is light weight, powerful, fast, unique, non-intrusive, no macros, and easy to use.
 Even if you don't need reflection, you may use `metapp::Variant` with any C++ types, and you can enjoy the large amount of built-in meta types.